Reading is one of my favorite hobbies. This page lists all the books that I have finished reading in between 2001 and 2009.

 Started: Oct 23 2002 Finished: Dec 05 2002

-The Day of the Tempest (Dragonlance: Dragons of a New Age, #2)
+The Day of the Tempest (Dragonlance: Dragons of a New Age, #2)by Jean Rabe (2002)

-My review: This second volume of the ""dragons of a new age" trilogy is as entertaining and fast-paced as the first one.
-I am still a little put off by the dramatic changes introduced in the Dragonlance 5th age, but this did not prevent me from appreciating the book. (★★★)
+This second volume of the ""dragons of a new age" trilogy is as entertaining and fast-paced as the first one.
+I am still a little put off by the dramatic changes introduced in the Dragonlance 5th age, but this did not prevent me from appreciating the book.

 Started: Oct 13 2002 Finished: Oct 22 2002